hgwood/falcorception/README.md

 # falcorception

+Falcorception is an experiment to learn and assess [Falcor](http://netflix.github.io/falcor/).
+It is a web application that creates and runs Falcor APIs.
+It is featured in my talk "Kill all the REST with the Falcor".

+## Falcor intro (in French)

 Falcorception est une webapp qui permet de créer, modifier, et déployer des API Falcor de manière graphique.
 Elle est elle-même basée sur une API Falcor.